-The Nada Kenka Matsuri is held in October each year at Matsubara Hachiman Shrine in Himeji City.
+The Nada Kenka Matsuri is held in October 14 and 15 each year at Matsubara Hachiman Shrine in Himeji City.
 The festival is referred to as a “fighting festival,” as participants slam portable shrines known as mikoshi into one another in a display of dominance.

 Only men between high school age to 45 can participate in the fighting mikoshi

 The lightest float is carried by men up to 25 years old, the second by men between 26 and 35, and the heaviest by men above 36

 While the crashing is limited to the mikoshi portable shrines, the seven villages and their yatai are also engaged in competition against each other

 How to Get There

 The Nada no Kenka Festival is easily accessed via Himeji Station.